Incoming Students

 For more information, please click the topic below that best describes you.

 Class scheduling happens during the summer.
 In May, you will start your first New Student Orientation Module.
 In this online course, there is a module dedicated to College Advising.
 It provides information on the undergraduate registration Process at Tulane.
-There are tasks that must be completed by the end of May in order to ensure a schedule closely aligned to your academic goals.
-During the first week of June, all students that have completed the tasks in the May module will be invited to sign up for summer advising sessions.
-Summer advising sessions will occur between June 10th and July 13th.
+There are tasks that must be completed by the end of May to ensure a schedule closely aligned with your academic goals.
+During the first week of June, all students who have completed the tasks in the May module will be invited to sign up for summer advising sessions.
+Summer advising sessions will occur between June 10th and July 12th.

 Top Scholar students will either register in March following admission’s Top Scholars weekend event, or at the end of May following the May 1 deposit deadline.
 Any Top Scholars that have not registered for fall semester and have commited to attending Tulane this fall will receive outreach from us at the beginning of May regarding May registration options.
 To prepare, complete all the items on the following checklist by May 18, 2024: (https://advising.tulane.edu/top_scholars_checklist)